 Did you know that there are a lot of independent, international grocery stores around Halifax?

-Shahi Grocery is one of my favorites.
-It’s on Lacewood drive.
+Shahi Grocery is one of my favourites.
+It’s on Lacewood Drive.
 It’s an Indian grocer.
 The store itself is small, but the owners are super nice every time I’ve stopped in!
 They sell so many interesting snacks to try, as well as ways to source ingredients for making homemade Indian food right in your own kitchen!

-Tian Phat is another favorite of mine and my partner!
-It’s on the Bedford Highway.
+Tian Phat is another favourite, located on the Bedford Highway.
 It’s a lovely shop with friendly people!
 I love stopping in here to get ingredients for my next international food meal!
-It’s a great place to source not only ingredients for Chinese food, but also Thai food, another favorite of mine!
+It’s a great place to source not only ingredients for Chinese food, but also Thai food.

 Why I Love Shopping at International Food Stores